 Think about the above considerations and examples EVERY time you interact with a customer, because you never know who will be chatting about it with their friends online or offline.
 Treat each customer as if they’re the one single person who’s going to tell everybody about you.

 So that's the 4 processes that make up the Value delivery stream for every online business.
-To learn more strategies and operational procedures (that we use in our own business), then I encourage you to check out our Plugin Results Dojo.
+To learn more strategies and operational procedures (that we use in our own business), then I encourage you to check out One Result.

 - May 2018 Updates May 17, 2018

 - MemberSonic Pro Version 2.104 et al March 9, 2018